Quelling (The Purification Era #2) by Angie Grigaliunas (2018)

 I think I just had to let my mindset shift gears with this series.
 I’m used to reading many different types of books but most are the action-packed, romance-centered melodramas pushed onto the shelves because they “sell”.
 This series however is more like a very well crafted and methodical TV series.
 You can’t rush it or all excellence will falter.
 Each book could be a season of a show.
 SO much happens, each chapter has its own revelations and choices and consequences.
 I fell in love with the captivating world-building at once and the intriguing characters kept me hungry to learn more, and once I allowed myself to have a bit of faith in the pacing and the story I realized just how much I thoroughly enjoyed reading these books because as anxious as I am to know answers and receive resolution I felt so captivated by the world and its characters that I could read on for ages.
 Nothing was rushed, nothing was overlooked, nothing was nothing.
 It keeps you on your toes haha.

 This book was incredible and everything I wanted book two to be.
 And now I’m rolling around on the floor desperate to read what follows.
-(Don’t laugh I’m actually half serious 😜)
+(Don’t laugh I’m actually half serious 😜 My dog totally judges me for it too haha)

 One of the strongest aspects to this series is the characters.
-The author has a definite talent for writing characters and relationships.
+The author has a definite talent for writing characters and relationships with such carefully crafted complexity that you’ll swear they’re real.
 There is turmoil growing in the city but we get to view it from different perspectives and it makes it so much less black-and-white and infinitely more intriguing/entertaining.
 Definitely a strong point for this series!

-My only teensy negative is while Rabreah’s trauma is understandable and I really appreciate how the author doesn’t give her an instant cure or make anyone an immediate exception or something ridiculous like that, it did get just a tad bit tiresome for her to constantly see all men as evil, to constantly doubt Sorek, to constantly insist no woman could possibly be in love with a Hulcondan.
+My only teensy negative is while Rabreah’s trauma is understandable and I really appreciate how the author doesn’t give her an instant cure or make anyone an immediate exception or something ridiculous like that (I’m not a big fan of when authors brush aside true trauma for a hot guy.
+Ugh.), it did get just a tad bit tiresome for her to constantly see all men as evil, to constantly doubt Sorek, to constantly insist no woman could possibly be in love with a Hulcondan.
 It made her often lose sight of the bigger picture because of her fears and doubts and while I get it, it also became a touch irritating at times.
 That being said I wouldn’t change it because it’s who she is, she needs time to heal and to learn, and I still love her as a character.
+It’s something that makes her real.

 As far as Ariliah goes however she resumes making small steps towards confidence and freedom.
-In fact I really looked forward to her chapters.
+In fact I really looked forward to her chapters (normally Rab is more my type of character but for some reason I’m just absolutely in love with Ari, she’s a lil cinnamon roll and I would die to protect her haha).
 Her storyline is definitely my favorite at the moment.
 Her character goes through a lot in this book and I’m bursting with the desire to know what the future holds in store for her.
 (This is one of those times I wish I wrote spoilers in my reviews just so I could discuss her storyline more!)

 We also get some more romance in this sequel which I’m so very happy and hopeful about.
 Please, dear author, don’t break our hearts! haha